Tin Myint Aung

+Tin Myint Aung (born 25 March 1967) is a Burmese football manager and former player.

+Career

 His playing career established in the Yangon University.
-In 1987, he was a key player of the Finance & Revenue Football Team, the most successful football club in Myanmar football history.
+In 1987, he was a key player of Finance and Revenue F.C., the most successful football club in Myanmar football history.
 He moved to Malaysia along with Myo Hlaing Win and Than Toe Aung in 1989 and he came back in 1991.
 He retired in 2000.